 Zinc supplementation in children with respiratory infections

-Several researchers have suggested that zinc supplementation may reduce the frequency and severity of respiratory infections in children, although there have been mixed results overall.
-Pneumonia is the most severe form of acute lower respiratory tract infection and is the leading cause of death in children worldwide.
+Pneumonia is a severe form of acute lower respiratory tract infection and is the leading cause of death in children under 5 years of age worldwide.

 Further research is needed before specific recommendations can be made.

 Status: not currently available